-North Carolina Community College System (NCCCS) and Cleveland Community College's (CC) management has not adopted formal information technology (IT) standards to help them address all critical areas of their IT security environment.
+North Carolina Community College System (NCCCS) and James Sprunt Community College's (CC) management has not adopted formal information technology (IT) standards to help them address all critical areas of their IT security environment.
 The following critical policies and procedures were not addressed in their security program:

-- Cleveland CC has no written standards or policies and procedures regarding the monitoring of critical operating systems and servers, how to respond to security threats, and group assignment procedures.
-Without adding these critical components to a security program, management has not appropriately communicated to the Cleveland CC staff its overall approach to security and internal control in these aforementioned critical areas. - NCCCS has not provided Cleveland CC with a baseline configuration for securing the critical operating system.
-The critical operating systems may not be secured from common vulnerabilities. - Cleveland CC also has not performed a risk assessment of their critical operations.
+- James Sprunt CC has no written standards or policies and procedures regarding the monitoring of critical operating systems and servers, group assignment and reassignments, super user access, how to respond to security threats, and how users should securely use the networks.
+Also, users are not required to document that they understand the existing security policies and procedures.
+Without adding these critical components to a security program, management has not appropriately communicated to the James Sprunt CC staff its overall approach to security and internal control in these aforementioned critical areas. - NCCCS has not provided James Sprunt CC with a baseline configuration for securing the critical operating system.
+The critical operating systems may not be secure from commonly known vulnerabilities. - James Sprunt CC has not performed a risk assessment of their critical operations.
 Without a risk assessment, management has not determined which areas are deemed critical and how to prioritize resources and time to ensure that the critical areas remain effective.

-NCCCS and Cleveland CC's management should assume full responsibility for developing a framework policy, which establishes the organization's overall approach to security and internal control.
+NCCCS and James Sprunt CC's management should assume full responsibility for developing a framework policy, which establishes the organization's overall approach to security and internal control.
 The policy should comply with overall business objectives and be aimed at decreasing risks through preventive measures, timely identification of irregularities, limitation of losses and timely restoration.
 In addition, management should ensure that this policy specifies the purpose and objectives, the management structure, the scope within the organization, the assignment of responsibilities for implementation and the definition of penalties and disciplinary actions associated with failing to comply with security and internal control policies.